CosmWasm/docs-deprecated/docs/getting-started/intro.md

 [Rust Basics](./rust-basics) is for those with little to no prior experience with Rust.
 It is no crash-course in the language, but enough to get you compiling (and editing) the example contracts and pointers on where to dig deeper into the language.

-[Editing a Contract](./editing-escrow-contract) will apply your (newly acquired) rust skills to make some changes to a sample contract.
+[Editing a Contract](./editing-escrow-contract) will apply your (newly acquired) Rust skills to make some changes to a sample contract.

 [Deploying to Testnet](./first-demo) is a simple demo that builds on the above sections and walks you through, step by step, taking your custom contract, deploying it to a testnet, and executing it.
 This will show you not just the internals of the contract, but how to use it from the outside.